Athens-SDET-Meetup/performance_workshop/README.md

 We are going to use GitHub Actions to run one of our tests.
 You can do this in multiple ways (manually installing it, with the Docker container, etc.), but in this case, we are going to use the k6 GitHub Action.

-Start by forking this repository  (yup, the devfest-santiago repo).
+Start by forking this repository  (yup, the devoxx_workshop repo).
 First, click in `Fork`:
 ![fork](./media/fork_button.png)

 Then, click on `Create fork`.